suissa/offline-example/README.md

     - make install # To install dependencies

-    - make mongo # To up mongo deamon
+    - make mongo # To up mongo daemon

-    - make run # To execute the server
+    - make run # To run the server

 ================================================